tapilab/json2tsv/README.rst

 json2tsv
 ========

 Convert json to tab-separated format.
-Read from STDOUT and write to STDOUT.
+Read from STDIN and write to STDOUT.
 E.g.

 ::